VladCatalin19/3DEngines-MiniEngine/README.md

 # 3D Engines Assignment

-This project consists in a framework made with OpenGL in C++23.
+This project is a framework made with OpenGL in C++23.
 Currently, it supports:
 * 2D and 3D mathematic operations
 * opening a window and capturing key and mouse events
 * 3D FPS camera